 The phenomenon of women empowerment has attracted massive attention in recent years.
 So much has been said and so much has been heard to uplift women economically, politically and culturally.
 But, is the woman of today socially empowered?
 If not in it’s literal sense then at least in the eyes of men?

-Kidnappings, black mailings, acid attacks have become a routine in our society.
-General rise of aggression in the society has resulted in increased cases of emotional disorders.
+Kidnappings, blackmailings, acid attacks have become a routine in our society.
+The general rise of aggression in the society has resulted in increased cases of emotional disorders.
 These often go undetected.
 Why are men increasingly becoming abusive?
 The reasons could be suspicion, jealousy, ignorance, dissatisfaction or anything.
-Increased stress and fast-paced lifestyle has reduced the tolerance level.
+Increased stress and fast-paced lifestyle have reduced the tolerance level.
 Increase in infidelity has given rise to insecurity, therefore one finds it difficult to handle rejection and hits back.
 Decreasing influence of the community and family in one’s life, at times of distress, is also responsible for the plight.
-There is no emotional outlet and thus, this gets translated into violence or aggressive behavior.
+There is no emotional outlet and thus, this gets translated into violence or aggressive behaviour.

 Silence often helps in finding the right answers.